perkinsl/noise-filter/README.md

 The priors on transitivity categories (T) can be adjusted in sample_models.py.

 To examine the effects of randomly varying the values for epsilon and delta, call test_epsilon_delta.py.
 To examine the effects of randomly varying the prior over T, call test_priors.py.

+We can test joint_inference with a smaller toy data set.
+We comment out the data vector, then let data = [[19, 20], [9, 10], [1, 20], [2, 40], [10, 20], [3, 10]]
+and run joint_inference.py.
+Note here we also replaced the code for running Gibbs sampling 1000 iterations and saving every tenth result in the last 500 iterations with the code for running Gibbs sampling 20 times and saving the results from the last 10 iterations. for the sake of demonstration.
+The output should look something like:

+iteration 0
+categories [1, 2, 2, 2, 2, 2]
+iteration 1
+categories [1, 1, 2, 2, 3, 2]
+iteration 2
+categories [1, 1, 2, 2, 3, 2]
+iteration 3
+categories [1, 1, 2, 2, 1, 3]
+iteration 4
+categories [1, 1, 2, 2, 3, 3]
+iteration 5
+categories [1, 3, 2, 3, 3, 3]
+iteration 6
+categories [1, 1, 2, 2, 3, 3]
+iteration 7
+categories [1, 1, 2, 2, 3, 3]
+iteration 8
+categories [1, 3, 2, 2, 3, 3]
+iteration 9
+categories [1, 1, 2, 2, 3, 3]
+iteration 10
+categories [1, 1, 2, 2, 3, 3]
+iteration 11
+categories [1, 3, 2, 2, 3, 3]
+iteration 12
+categories [1, 1, 2, 3, 3, 2]
+iteration 13
+categories [1, 3, 2, 2, 3, 3]
+iteration 14
+categories [1, 1, 2, 2, 3, 3]
+iteration 15
+categories [1, 1, 2, 2, 3, 3]
+iteration 16
+categories [1, 3, 2, 2, 3, 3]
+iteration 17
+categories [1, 1, 3, 2, 3, 3]
+iteration 18
+categories [1, 1, 2, 2, 3, 3]
+iteration 19
+categories [1, 1, 2, 2, 3, 3]
+[[10  0  0]
+ [ 7  0  3]
+ [ 0  9  1]
+ [ 0  9  1]
+ [ 0  0 10]
+ [ 0  1  9]]

+The output describes the predicted verb categories of the 6 verbs during each iteration.
+The last 6 lines indicate the total number of occurrences of the 3 categories for each verb, which are saved to a separate txt file named category_table.
+Note that the output prints out the categories sampled in all 20 iterations but we only take the samples from the last 10 iterations in computing the final transitivity category.
+The transitivity category is determined by the category that was assigned the highest probability to each verb by our model described in Perkins, Feldman, & Lidz, so for this data set, the transitivity category for each verb by our model should be [1, 1, 2, 2, 3, 3].
+Additionally, the output also includes two histograms of the distribution over delta and epsilon, which are saved to separate png files named delta.png and epsilon.png, respectively.
+For this dataset, the distribution over delta is centered at 0.5, and the distribution over epsilon is centered at 0.15.
+The actual delta of this data set = 0.5, and actual epsilon = 0.1, actual models = [1, 1, 2, 2, 3, 3], which match our result.